yetisoftworks/MeshyDB.SDK-docs/docs/roles/updating.rst

 .. rubric:: Responses

 204 : No Content
-    * Identifies if role is removed.
+    * Identifies if role is added.

 401 : Unauthorized
    * User is not authorized to make call.

 403 : Forbidden
     * User has insufficent permission to update roles.